AniketChitre/ComputationalOptimization/README.md

 ## Week 3

-Goal is to implement the Adam optimization algorithm - the key features of this algorithm is:
+Goal is to implement the "Adam" (adaptive moment estimation) optimization algorithm - the key features of this algorithm is:
 - It is a combination of gradient descent with momentum and RMSprop algorithms